-- > The accumulation of power in the hands of a Chairman/ CEO could cause distortions in the performance of the functions of the Board (guided by its Chairman) and the Senior Management team (led by the CEO), which could give rise to conflicts of interest which, if not properly resolved, might lead to destruction of shareholder value. - Although the proxy advisors of the most important international investors and prominent institutional shareholders have accepted the temporary adoption of counterbalancing measures to mitigate the excessive accumulation of power, such measures were justified only as a temporary solution, combined with a commitment to formally split the two positions within a reasonable period.
-What initially was merely a recommendation to split the positions has de facto become a demand of institutional shareholders and is gradually being adopted by most listed companies that have a significant proportion of foreign shareholders, as is the case of Red Eléctrica, whose foreign shareholders hold around 70% of the share capital. - Added to the demands of shareholders and proxy advisors are those of recognised international bodies and institutions, such as the RobecoSam Dow Jones Sustainability World Index (DJSI), which annually assesses the corporate social responsibility practices adopted by large international groups and industrial corporations

-- and listed companies, penalizing in their corporate governance scores and classifications those companies that have failed to effectively split the positions of Chairman and CEO, as was the case of Red Eléctrica. - In Spain there is a growing movement among Ibex 35 companies in favour of separating the two positions, as can be seen in the latest report published by the CNMV on the 'Corporate Governance Reports of Issuers of Securities Admitted to Trading on Official Secondary Markets' for 2014, which shows that approximately 40% of Ibex 35 companies have implemented the splitting.
+- A growing international current of opinion in the corporate governance field, especially in Europe, recommends that listed companies split positions of Chairman of the Board of Directors and CEO, so that each is held by a different person. - The basic aim is to prevent an excessive concentration of power in the hands of a single person who is both Chairman of the Board of Directors and CEO, as this could prevent the Board of Directors and the Senior Management team from performing their supervisory and management functions properly, with the necessary independence and objectivity. - The accumulation of power in the hands of a Chairman/CEO could cause distortions in the performance of the functions of the Board (guided by its Chairman) and the Senior Management team (led by the CEO), which could give rise to conflicts of interest which, if not properly resolved, might lead to destruction of shareholder value. - Although the proxy advisors of the most important international investors and prominent institutional shareholders have accepted the temporary adoption of counterbalancing measures to mitigate the excessive accumulation of power, such measures were justified only as a temporary solution, combined with a commitment to formally split the two positions within a reasonable period.
+What initially was merely a recommendation to split the positions has de facto become a demand of institutional shareholders and is gradually being adopted by most listed companies that have a significant proportion of foreign shareholders, as is the case of Red Eléctrica, whose foreign shareholders hold around 70% of the share capital. - Added to the demands of shareholders and proxy advisors are those of recognised international bodies and institutions, such as the RobecoSam Dow Jones Sustainability World Index (DJSI), which annually assess the corporate social responsibility practices adopted by large international groups and industrial corporations and listed companies, penalizing in their corporate governance scores and classifications those companies that have failed to effectively split the positions of Chairman and CEO, as was the case of Red Eléctrica. - In Spain there is a growing movement among Ibex 35 companies in favour of separating the two positions, as can be seen in the latest report published by the CNMV on the "Corporate Governance Reports of Issuers of Securities Admitted to Trading on Official Secondary Markets" for 2014, which shows that approximately 40% of Ibex 35 companies have implemented the splitting.